digital-asset/daml/docs/source/json-api/index.rst

 HTTP JSON API Service
 #####################

-The **JSON API** provides a significantly simpler way to interact with a ledger than :doc:`the Ledger API </app-dev/ledger-api>` by providing *basic active contract set functionality*:
+The **JSON API** provides functionality over both polling and streaming endpoints such as:

-- creating contracts,
+- creating contracts (polling only)
-- exercising choices on contracts,
+- exercising choices on contracts (polling only)
-- querying the current active contract set, and
+- querying the current active contract set (polling and streaming)
+- fetching contracts by key (polling and streaming)
-- retrieving all known parties.
+- retrieving all known parties (polling only)
+- healthchecks (streaming only)

-The goal of this API is to get your distributed ledger application up and running quickly, so we have deliberately excluded complicating concerns including, but not limited to:
+The goal of this API is to get your distributed ledger application up and running quickly, so we have deliberately excluded other functionality, namely:

-- inspecting transactions,
+- inspecting transactions
-- asynchronous submit/completion workflows,
+- asynchronous submit/completion workflows
-- temporal queries (e.g. active contracts *as of a certain time*), and
+- temporal queries (e.g. active contracts *as of a certain time*)

 For these and other features, use :doc:`the Ledger API </app-dev/ledger-api>` instead.